jAdelaide/JaBlog/_posts/standard_blogs/2020-10-20-Well-Architected-Framework.md

 - It makes it easy to evolve and maintain the infrastructure in the future
-- It's secure and will help you meet compliance requirements -use [AWS Artifact](https://aws.amazon.com/artifact/) for access and help regarding these
+- It's secure and will help you meet compliance requirements
+  - use [AWS Artifact](https://aws.amazon.com/artifact/) for access and help regarding these
-- It will allow you to robustly handle failure and continue providing for your customers -everything fails at some point, you may as well design it to bounce back quickly
+- It will allow you to robustly handle failure and continue providing for your customers
+  - everything fails at some point, you may as well design it to bounce back quickly
 - It will help you perform well and deliver a better experience to your customers
 - It will help your infrastructure provide you the best value for your money